RelaperCrystal/Landtory/How to Compile.md

 ![Make sure you are getting these files properly](Res-Files.png)

-Then, Place AdvancedHook.dll into the References folder.
-Open the `Landtory.sln` using Visual Studio 2013 or later.
-You may notified the Solution version is for 2010, because the project was created by that but moved to 2013 Later, and now using .NET Framework 4.5. **Do not open the Solution using Visual Studio 2010 at any rate.
+Then, open the `Landtory.sln` using Visual Studio 2017 or later.
+You may notified the Solution version is for 2010, because the project was created by that but moved to 2013 Later, then 2017, and now using .NET Framework 4.5. **Do not open the Solution using Visual Studio 2010 / 2013 at any rate.
 It may broke the code.
 If you do that, Please re-clone a copy of codes and do not make any commits, push.**

 Open Your Visual Studio, click Build in your menu bar.
 Build the whole solution.